-Essie Justice Group (“Essie”) is building grassroots power to dismantle the US incarceration system, the most egregious creator of racial and gender injustice of our time.
+Essie Justice Group (Essie) is building grassroots power to dismantle the US incarceration system, the most egregious creator of racial and gender injustice of our time.
 We are a loving and powerful community of women with incarcerated loved ones and include cisgender women, transgender women, formerly incarcerated women, gender nonconforming people, elders, and young people.
 We want to reach the 1 in 4 women who have loved ones behind bars and bring them into our sisterhood for social justice.
-After four years of testing our Healing to Advocacy organizing model (graduating 17 cohorts and over 100 women into our membership in California), we are ready to build the first national community of women with incarcerated loved ones in the United States.
-We seek an exceptional leader to join our team and help us organize hundreds of thousands of women across the country.
+After five years of honing our Healing to Advocacy organizing model, graduating 29 cohorts and over 200 women into our membership in California, we are ready to build the first national membership of women with incarcerated loved ones in the United States, and are currently preparing to launch 20 cohorts in 2021.
+We seek an exceptional leader to join our team and drive this effort to organize hundreds of thousands of women across the country.

 The person filling this new senior-level position will be responsible for creating a membership structure and adapting our existing Healing to Advocacy Program to engage women with incarcerated loved ones across the United States.
 The Director of Membership and Organizing, like all organizers at Essie, knows the power of interpersonal organizing.
 But, what makes the Director of Membership and Organizing special is that they passionately obsess over the development of participatory systems, structures, and programming that allow what’s working locally to be available to hundreds of thousands of women across the country.
 As distinct from the day-to-day work of campaigns or policy, the ideal candidate finds their movement energy in program development, political education, curricula building, and deep work with members.